GarciaInes/Scrum-Mastering/Review/Indicators.md

 * Who demos? and how often?

 #### Team self-awareness
-* Does the whole team participate>
+* Does the whole team participate?
 * Does the session get hijacked by stakeholders?
 * Who shows up and how often?